Lab Alumni

 Reece Riley (Fall 2018-Spring 2022)

 Riley’s MS Biology project was a phylogeny of the genus Helianthella, the little sunflower, using genetic sequencing to assess the relations within the genus, which has been mostly ignored since the 1950s.
-They have also been working in the Fresno State Herbarium since they were an undergrad, first digitizing herbarium specimens, but more recently aiding in the transfer of entries and images to the new database and intake of new physical specimens, and georeferencing.
-They started the QSB PhD program at UC Merced in Fall 2022.
+She also worked in the Fresno State Herbarium since she was an undergrad, first digitizing herbarium specimens, but more recently aiding in the transfer of entries and images to the new database and intake of new physical specimens, and georeferencing.
+She started the QSB PhD program at UC Merced in Fall 2022.

 Chris Bivins Lab photoChristopher Bivins (Spring 2019-Spring 2021)